 It is recommended that school divisions review applicable policies on visitors and/or volunteers in the school division.
-School divisions may want to revise their policy to include the provision of services by private providers if they do not already exist.
+School divisions may want to revise their policy to include the provision of services by private providers if they are not already part of the policy.